-For Assistant Station Manager (ASM) Nor Heiadayah Binte Abdullah, this means being observant and going beyond the call of duty and paying extra attention to students from special education (Sped) schools such as ASPN Tanglin School located within the proximity of Redhill MRT station where she worked.
+For Assistant Station Manager (ASM) Nor Heiadayah Binte Abdullah, winner of the Customer Service Excellence (Transport) category at the Singapore Tourism Board (STB) Awards 2022, this means being observant and going beyond the call of duty and paying extra attention to students from special education (Sped) schools such as ASPN Tanglin School located within the proximity of Redhill MRT station where she worked.

 Her proactiveness paid off towards the end of her shift on 9 February last year, when she noticed a boy in an APSN Tanglin School uniform looking frustrated and lost.
 When she approached him at the platform, the boy cried uncontrollably.
 Undeterred, she kept assuring him she was there to help.

-“I just wanted to help him, and I told him that no matter how he felt, I was there for him and he could sit down and talk to me,” said ASM Heiadayah.
+“I just wanted to help him, and I told him that no matter how he felt, I was there for him and he could sit down and talk to me,” said ASM Heiadayah, whose win at the STB Awards was the second successive year that SMRT has won.
 “I recognised his school uniform.
 Knowing that he had special needs, I was concerned about his safety and well-being as it can be difficult for students like him to express their feelings.”

 When a train pulled into the station, the boy dashed to board it and ASM Heiadayah, 40, quickly followed him.
 While in the train, she noticed the mobile phone number of the boy’s mother, Madam Chin Chow Hong, was on his lanyard and contacted her.